 Reflections on Contextual Collecting and Making

-As part of the 2020 DESIS x Shumka Centre Satellite Residency, My partner, Zara, and I have started a practice-based studio – Studio Peal.
-Our first project as a studio asked participants to collect materials in a personally contextual place, and to make something with those materials.
-We are hoping to address the value of memory in objects and how memory can change or distort artifacts; and how care can be imparted to a place through collective connection.
+As part of the 2020 DESIS x Shumka Centre Satellite Residency, Zara Huntley and I asked participants to collect materials in a personally contextual place, and to make something with those materials.
+We compiled the stories into a small publication called Making Through Memories.

 The following is a reflection I wrote after my own attempt at contextual collecting and making.